RobotWebTools/rclnodejs/web/README.md

-The snippet below is **TypeScript** — the `<'pkg/.../Type'>` generic in angle brackets is what drives end-to-end typing of the payload and reply, sourced from rclnodejs's generated maps (no codegen, no shared types module).
+The snippet below is **TypeScript** — the `<'pkg/.../Type'>` generic in angle brackets is what drives end-to-end typing of the payload and reply from your ROS 2 message types (no codegen, no shared types module).
 From plain JavaScript, drop the generic and the calls behave identically.